MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/azure-scaffold.md

 When moving to Azure, you must address the topic of governance early to ensure the successful use of the cloud within the enterprise.
 Unfortunately, the time and bureaucracy of creating a comprehensive governance system means some business groups go directly to providers without involving enterprise IT.
 This approach can leave the enterprise open to compromise if the resources are not properly managed.
 The characteristics of the public cloud - agility, flexibility, and consumption-based pricing - are important to business groups that need to quickly meet the demands of customers (both internal and external).
 But, enterprise IT needs to ensure that data and systems are effectively protected.

-In real life, scaffolding is used to create the basis of a structure.
+When creating a building, scaffolding is used to create the basis of a structure.
 The scaffold guides the general outline and provides anchor points for more permanent systems to be mounted.
 An enterprise scaffold is the same: a set of flexible controls and Azure capabilities that provide structure to the environment, and anchors for services built on the public cloud.
 It provides the builders (IT and business groups) a foundation to create and attach new services keeping speed of delivery in mind.

 The scaffold is based on practices we have gathered from many engagements with clients of various sizes.
 Those clients range from small organizations developing solutions in the cloud to large multi-national enterprises and independent software vendors who are migrating workloads and developing cloud-native solutions.
 The enterprise scaffold is "purpose-built" to be flexible to support both traditional IT workloads and agile workloads; such as, developers creating software-as-a-service (SaaS) applications based on Azure platform capabilities.